-- a. when a control measure is not effectively controlling a risk; - b. before a change that might give rise to a new risk; - c. when a new hazard or risk is identified; - d. when consultation with workers indicates a review is needed; - e. after a Health and Safety Representative requests a review; - f. after a Work Health and Safety Coordinator (WHSC) conducts an audit and provides feedback; and - g. on a predetermined schedule based on the UQSafe current risk rating: - i.
+- a. when a control measure is not effectively controlling a risk; - b. before a change that might give rise to a new risk; - c. when a new hazard or risk is identified: - d. when consultation with workers indicates a review is needed; - e. after a Health and Safety Representative requests a review; - f. after a Work Health and Safety Coordinator (WHSC) conducts an audit and provides feedback; and - g. on a predetermined schedule based on the UQSafe current risk rating: - i.
 Low = Five years - ii.
 Medium = One year - iii.
 High = Six months - iv.
 Extreme = Two days.

 (18) In UQSafe, risk assessment reviews are completed using the formal review function.
-Refer to the Formal Review Guide.
+Refer to the 'Formally reviewing risk assessments' guide on the Health and Safety Risk Assessments website.